Boddlnagg/HtmlParserSharp/README.md

 If you want to contribute, maybe you can start here:

 * Support for character encodings other than UTF-8
+* More C#-ish coding style (some methods are still lower-case ...)
 * Unit tests
+* Look for TODOs in the code